imapex/ahod_PLC_IOX/README.md

 # <a name="Verification-and-Troubleshooting"></a>Verification and Troubleshooting

-To verify the application has been installed,
+To verify the application has been installed, you can access the linux image running on the IE-4000 with the command

+`ioxclient application console AHOD`

+The username if prompted will be ` root`.

+Since the python script is running silent you won't see it at the terminal.

+`ps` will show running processes and you should see /usr/bin/AHODCLX.py running ( or a python process ).
+There will also be an AHODLOG.txt located in the root directory ( `cd /` )